 Overview

 One of the main goals of dock scheduling software is to reduce truck waiting time at loading docks.
-Truck waiting time usually increases when too many arrivals overlap, open capacity stays unused in other parts of the day and teams have to sort priorities manually once trucks are already on site.
+When waiting times mainly come from arrival overlap, inbound peaks need to be spread before queues build up and teams have to sort priorities manually once trucks are already on site.

 Root cause